bpcreech/blog/content/post/mini-racer-v0.11.1.md

 _**Note: As of this writing on 2024-04-09, `v0.11.0` is
-[up on PyPI](https://pypi.org/project/mini-racer/) and I'm building the `v0.11.1` release, which has a bug fix for long-running microtask, and a lot of the C++ revamp explained below.
-PyMiniRacer builds take a few days because we build on aarch64 using emulation, so `v0.11.1` should be ready on PyPI approximately 2024-04-11.
+[up on PyPI](https://pypi.org/project/mini-racer/) and I'm building the `v0.11.1` release, which has a bug fix for long-running microtasks, and a lot of the C++ revamp explained below.
+Official PyMiniRacer builds take a few days because we build on aarch64 using emulation, so `v0.11.1` should be ready on PyPI approximately 2024-04-11.
 Check out the full docs for PyMiniRacer [here](https://bpcreech.com/PyMiniRacer/).**_

 ```python